Rheumatoid Arthritis (RA)

 The Treatment Journey

-• According to the clinical literature, Exosomes combined with MSCs help in autoimmune diseases by regulating the inflammatory cytokines, microenvironment, and immune cells.
-These processes have a potent relation with both adaptive and innate immune cells.
-In these cells, macrophages, Treg cells, Th17, immunoregulatory miRNAs, and CD4+Th1 are the most crucial ones.
+• Clinical literature suggests that exosomes combined with mesenchymal stem cells (MSCs) can help in autoimmune diseases by regulating inflammatory cytokines, the microenvironment, and immune cells.
+This process significantly impacts both adaptive and innate immune cells, particularly macrophages, Treg cells, Th17 cells, immunoregulatory miRNAs, and CD4+Th1 cells.

 • Stem Cell Therapy (SCT) is the most innovative and advanced treatment option for Rheumatoid Arthritis.